 Some of our modules are taught in Welsh as well as English.
 If you study through the medium of Welsh you may be eligible for a bursary.

-Click the ‘course content’ tab to find out more.
+Click the ‘teaching & learning’ tab to find out more.

 Mae gan y rhan fwyaf o staff dysgu Athrofa'r Gwyddorau Biolegol, Amgylcheddol a Gwledig gymwysterau hyd at safon PhD ac maent yn ymchwilwyr gweithgar.
 Hefyd, mae gan staff y cyrsiau galwedigaethol gefndir ym myd diwydiant.
 Mae yn yr Athrofa nifer fawr o staff sy'n gwneud ymchwil yn unig ac mae'n bosib y bydd y myfyrwyr yn dod i gysylltiad â hwy.